For years men have been arguing which tool is better – electric shaver vs. razor.

 - Won’t shave as close as a safety razor

 - The multi-blade design can lead to irritation, razor burn and ingrown hair over the long term

 - Blades will clog and dull faster – combine that with the expensive refills and cost will add up over time

 Choosing between an electric shaver and razor will all boil down to personal preference and lifestyle.

-Cartridge razors don’t have as high a learning curve and will shave faster but costs of refills will quickly add up.
-Safety razors will require practice to master and will take more time but DE blades are cheap.
+Cartridge razors don’t have as high a learning curve and will shave faster, but the costs of refills will quickly add up.
+Safety razors will require practice to master and will take more time, but DE blades are cheap.

 If you find this article useful, please share it with your friends, family, and co-workers on social media.

 4 Different Types of Razors (and How to Pick One)